top of page

 My .Chart File Won't Play (Uni)

-Meta Quest: We recommend a wire device to the USB-C connection on the left side of your headset for best latency.
-You can use a Bluetooth device with no wires but latency might be lower due to Bluetooth.
-If you Meta Quest recognizes your device or gamepad connect it will work in game.
+Meta Quest: We recommend a wired device to the USB-C connection on the left side of your headset for best latency.
+You can use a Bluetooth device with no wires, but latency might be higher due to Bluetooth limits itself transferring data and you could notice a delay in the kick.
+If you Meta Quest recognizes your device or gamepad connect it will work in-game.
+Gamepad device button 1 kick, button 2 hi-hat.

-Below is just some of the stuff you can connect to PC or a Meta Quest and use as a bass pedal.
+Below is just some of the stuff you can connect to PC or a Meta Quest and use as a bass or hi-hat pedal.

 Xbox Controller